karankartikeya/Kasukabe-coders--Hackcbs/README.md

 ### FEATURES:
 * Edu Quiz: This is a smart Quiz Generator that generates a dynamic quiz from any uploaded text/PDF document using NLP.
 This can be used for self-analysis, question paper generation, and evaluation, thus reducing human effort.
 * World Chat: This is a Twilio communications-based feature that offers students to learn in public and ask doubts related to the various topics according to the channels

+### WHAT WE LEARNED:
+We learned a lot of new things such as:
+1. Work-time Management
+2. Integration of Twilio for authentication and World Chat
+3. Using NLTK and NLP for the first time in a live project.
+4. Integrating React in frontend and Python in the backend and also using HTML, CSS as our frontend team member had the knowledge of that only.

+### CONTRIBUTION OF TEAM:
+1. ASHUTOSH BAUNTHIYAL: FRONTEND DEVELOPER (Developed the Authentication page and dashboard)
+2. KARAN KARTIKEYA: BACKEND DEVELOPER (Integrated the Twilio communications service and machine learning in the world chat and Edu Quiz respectively)
+3. PRIYANSHU BIST: FRONTEND DEVELOPER (Developed the Quiz and world chat page)

+### UPCOMING UPDATES:
+The updates would cover enhancements in the world chat.
+The UI would be made more interactive and easy to use for the students.